Board of Directors

 Director of the Children, Youth and Families Branch, Colorado Department of Public Health and Environment

 Rachel Hutson, MSN, RN, CPNP, is the Region VIII Director for AMCHP's board of directors.
 She is the Director of the Children, Youth and Families Branch at the Colorado Department of Public Health and Environment (CDPHE) and the state CYSHCN Director for the state's MCH Block Grant.
 In this role, Rachel provides oversight for programs and initiatives that support maternal and child health, such as medical home, developmental screening, pregnancy-related depression screening, healthy schools, care coordination and specialty care for children and youth with special needs.

 Prior to working for CDPHE, Rachel provided primary care services in Denver as a pediatric nurse practitioner at the Stout Street Clinic of the Colorado Coalition for the Homeless.
 Rachel received a Bachelor of Arts from Franklin and Marshall College and a master's in Nursing from Yale University.

 Deputy Director, Center for Family Health at California Department of Public Health

 After earning a Master’s Degree in Public Health, she transitioned to the California Department of Public Health to become the Branch Chief for Policy in Maternal, Child and Adolescent Health overseeing maternal and infant health programs.
-She helped start the California Pregnancy Associated Mortality Review and was the principle author of the state’s first report on maternal mortality.
-She also co-led a collaborative of advocacy, public health and health care professionals to reduce non-medically indicated deliveries prior to 39 weeks gestation.
+She helped start the California Pregnancy-Associated Mortality Review and was the principal author of the state’s first report on maternal mortality.
+She also co-led a collaborative of advocacy, public health, and health care professionals to reduce non-medically indicated deliveries prior to 39 weeks gestation.
 In partnership with March of Dimes, this work has culminated in a marked decrease in early inductions and reduced NICU admissions across the country.